CUAHSI/HydroDesktop/Documentation/OnlineHelp/source/extensions/MetadataFetcher/MetadataFetcher.rst

 #.
 Use the **Add** button to add WaterOneFlow services to the list of services that the metadata cache will harvest.
 This just adds services to a list and doesn't actually perform any harvesting.
 #.
 Use the **Manage** button to harvest metadata for selected services.

-Once metadata has been harvested, you can search the local metadata cache database by using the Search extension.
-See the documentation on the Search extension for more information.
+Once metadata has been harvested, you can search the local metadata cache database by using the Search tab.
+For more information on search see :doc:`/guide-books/Search/Search`.

 Managing Services